TheApo98/ACE414_labs/lab2/README.md

 2. ***Cipher mode:***<br>
     Depending on the caller input, AES_ECB mode with 128 or 256 bit key length is selected
 3. ***Encryption process initialization:***
-    The encryption starts with the cipher contex, cipher mode, implementation, key and IV as an input.
+    The encryption starts with the cipher context, cipher mode, implementation, key and IV as an input.
 Implementation is set to "NULL".
 4. ***Encryption process update:***
     The encryption is updated with the plain text information and the cipherText pointer for storing the encrypted data.
 Again the cipher context is necessary as input
 5. ***Encryption process finalization:***